Varunshiyam/Fit-Connect/CONTRIBUTING.md

 ## 📝 Issues and Discussions

-- Use GitHub **Issues** to report bugs, request features, or ask questions.
+- Use **GitHub Issues** to report bugs, request features, or ask questions.
-- Participate in **Discussions** for ideas, architectural decisions, and community support.
+- Use **Discussions** to share ideas, get feedback, or talk architecture.
+- Check for existing issues before creating new ones.
-- Tag maintainers if you need assistance or urgent feedback.
+- Tag maintainers if something is urgent or blocking.

 ---

 ## 🔀 Branching Model

-- `dev` — Main development branch where all feature and bugfix PRs should be merged.
+- All changes should branch from and merge into the `dev` branch.
-- Use descriptive branch names:
+- Use clear, descriptive branch names:
-- Features: `feature/your-feature`
+  - Feature: `feature/your-feature-name`
-- Bugfixes: `bugfix/issue-or-description`
+  - Bugfix: `bugfix/issue-or-description`
 ---

 ## 🧹 Code Style and Quality